Arthur2109/ESP32-Arduino-Serial-comunication-protocol/README.md

 Class Serial (in serial.h) : Serial comunication between Arduino and ESP.

-Class Wifi : Wireless connexion between ESP and any any wifi source - For the moment.
+Class Wifi (in wifi.h) : Wireless connexion between ESP and any any wifi source - For the moment.